auth0/docs/scenarios/ionic-and-firebase.md

 [Click here](@@base_url@@/user-profile) to find out all of the available properties from a user's profile.
 Note that some of these depend on the social provider being used.

-### 11. Keeping the user logged in after page refreshes
+### 11. Keeping the user logged-in after page refreshes

 The user profile and the tokens are saved in `localStorage`.
 If the page os refreshed, you just need to fetch them from the store and let `auth0-angular` know that the user is already authenticated: